-Stage I Admission to doctoral student status The applicant must have completed the Specialist in Education degree (Ed.S.) or a Master of Arts degree plus 45 units, with a high level of academic achievement.
+Stage I Admission to doctoral student status The applicant must have completed the Specialist in Education degree (Ed.S.) or a Master of Arts degree plus 45 units in approved graduate coursework, with a high level of academic achievement.
 Other requirements include a satisfactory score on the Graduate Record Examination (Advanced in Education), evidence of ability to do scholarly research, and recommendation from those who can attest to the ability of the student to successfully participate in a doctoral program.